-Definition : Spectral fit of 2D post-processed fields.
-Scope : Boolean.
-Default value : .TRUE.
-Namelist location : NAMEPC
+Definition: Spectral fit of 2D post-processed fields.

 - If you wish to post-process upper air dynamic fields on height levels or hybrid levels, it is not possible to apply such spectral fit because the horizontal interpolations are performed before the vertical interpolation in order to respect the displacement of the planetary boundary layer. - If you post-process dynamic fields which are not represented by spectral coefficients in the model, then these fields will not be spectrally fitted, even if the corresponding key LFITxx is .TRUE.
 In the same way, if you post-process a specific dynamic field which is represented by spectral coefficients in the model, then this field will be spectrally fitted whenever the corresponding key LFITxx is .TRUE..
 However it is possible to change the native representation of a field: refer to Section (a) on page 111.